bytefish/bytefish.de/blog/videofacerec.md

 author: Philipp Wagner
 summary: This post shows how to perform face recognition in videos using OpenCV2 and the facerec project.
 It shows how to use, store and validate a classifier and use the OpenCV2 Python bindings.

-# Face Recognition in Videos (or turning videofacerec.py into something useful) #

 <img src="/static/images/blog/videofacerec/simple_videofacerec.png" class="medialeft" alt="simple_videofacerec.py in action" />

 <p><a href="https://github.com/bytefish/facerec/tree/master/py/apps/videofacerec">videofacerec</a> is a tiny Python script I wrote to perform face recognition in videos and to showcase some of the <a href="http://www.github.com/bytefish/facerec">facerec framework</a> features.
 It was a really quick hack and I've always told people, that I can't give much of a help.
 But since many people kept asking for it recently, I've finally decided to rewrite it into something more useful and robust.
 And this is also the perfect chance to add some more <a href="http://www.github.com/bytefish/facerec">facerec</a> features and write a new blog post.</p>